yannbouteiller/rtgym/README.md

 ## Tutorial
 This tutorial will teach you how to implement a Real-Time Gym environment for your custom application, using ```rtgym```.

+The complete script for this tutorial is provided [here](https://github.com/yannbouteiller/rtgym/blob/main/rtgym/tuto/tuto.py).

 ### Custom Real-Time Gym environment
 #### Introduction